gst4158/Magento/store_wufoo/README.md

 ```

 - You should now have your form being generated on your Magento page.
 If you wish to change pages; you'll have to update the Wufoo XML under ```app/design/frontend/bootstrapped/layout/wufoo.xml```.

+### Where can I find my form API information?:
+- In your Wufoo Form Manager hover your mouse over ```More``` and select ```API information```.
+- You will see your account Wufoo API key here.
+- Your form HASH ID, near the bottom of the page, is used to pull form fields into this module.
+- Each field has an API ID assigned to it.

+### My Form is not Submitting:
+- Make sure you are only submitting data your form accepts.
+If any extra ID's are submitted; the API will fail.
+- Make sure Magento's validation is turned on.
+This module validation.js with some custom rules built to accommodate Wufoo.